 More often than not, local marketers will have a much better understanding of their customers than corporate marketing teams.
 So they'll probably have some ideas about what marketing promotions and offers the brand should be running.
 Some of those opinions might even be pretty strong.
 When corporate teams fail to deliver the hyper-local and hyper-relevant marketing materials that local affiliates want, local marketers will try to create their own.
 Unfortunately, this is where branding inconsistencies so often happen.

 To stay out in front of these non-standard executions, corporate marketing teams must routinely gather feedback from their local partners.
 What marketing language resonates with local customers?
 What do local audiences appreciate most about the brand?
 Is there a particular offer that the local affiliate really likes?
 Use this information to determine what's working and what's not working.

 Oftentimes, you'll get different answers depending on the region or location that you're focusing on.
 Mine those differences for examples of how your partners/affiliates might need unique marketing assets in different locations.
-With this insight, the brand is well-equipped to deliver high-impact p that are consistent with the brand AND have local flavor.
+With this insight, the brand is well-equipped to deliver high-impact that are consistent with the brand AND have local flavor.
 Win-win.

-3. Through Outdated Collateral
+3. Outdated Marketing Collateral

 According to SmallBizTrends, 150 million promotions were sent via direct mail in 2015.
 Year after year, direct mail pops up as one of the most effective marketing tactics for multi-location brands.
 Why does direct mail do so well?
 Most likely because it allows the brand to test many different approaches and find the ones that work the best.